Health, Physical Therapy, Pickleball, Tennis

 • Frozen water bottle.
 Freezing a plastic water bottle then putting under your foot and rolling back and forth around the painful area for 15 min is very beneficial.
 This can be done 3-4 times per day.

-• Ice Bath – taking a bucket full of water and add ice till the temperature is between 45-55 degrees (no lower).
+• Ice Bath – Take a bucket full of water and add ice till the temperature is between 45-55 degrees (no lower).
 Submerge your foot in this for 10-15 min.
 This is the most aggressive form of icing and is very effective for shin splints and plantar fasciitis.

-Hopefully with some preventative techniques and treatment options, you can keep your feet healthy and avoid plantar fasciitis.
+Hopefully, with some preventative techniques and treatment options, you can keep your feet healthy and avoid plantar fasciitis.

 Read more: